gojimmypi/build_esp8266/README.md

 ## quick_start.sh
 To get started quickly, here's a simple script to fetch the build script, flag it as executable, and run it:

+## doPathLink.sh
+Reminder to run with source to get current shell to see environment variable changes.

+source ./doPathLink.sh

 ## build_esp8266.sh
 This is the main script to build MicroPython for the ESP8266